AdobeDocs/workfront.en/help/quicksilver/workfront-goals/goal-management/view-in-trouble-goals.md

 product: workfront-goals
 navigation-topic: goal-management
 title: Review in-trouble goals in Adobe Workfront Goals
-description: "(NOTE: the status of goals in "red" used to be called At Risk.
+description: Review in-trouble goals in Adobe Workfront Goalsred" used to be called At Risk.
 Now, it is "in trouble")"
 ---

 # Review in-trouble goals in&nbsp;Adobe Workfront Goals